HSF/phoenix/README.md

 Phoenix was presented at the [HSF/WLCG virtual workshop](https://indico.cern.ch/event/941278/contributions/4084836/) and the presentation can be watched on [YouTube](https://www.youtube.com/watch?v=aFvlf9TpyEc&t=347s)

+## Phoenix clients

+Phoenix is the official web event display of the [ATLAS experiment](https://atlas.cern).
+ATLAS has also used it for embedded views of interesting events in Physics briefings, e.g. [Heavyweight champions: a search for new heavy W' bosons with the ATLAS detector](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwi5vtnp8Yr8AhWw9LsIHeSPBRoQFnoECCAQAQ&url=https%3A%2F%2Fatlas.cern%2Fupdates%2Fbriefing%2Fsearch-heavy-W-bosons&usg=AOvVaw3RpPlPkM5i4gdk2S27cX-C)

 ## Contact

 Best is to either open an issue in GitHub, start a [discussion](https://github.com/HSF/phoenix/discussions) or talk to us on our [gitter channel](https://gitter.im/phoenix-developers/community).